-The total OPEB liability in the July 1, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Valuation Date July 1, 2017 Measurement Date June 30, 2018

-Actuarial Cost Method Entry age normal, level percentage of payroll

-Asset Valuation Method Market value

-Actuarial Assumptions:

-Discount Rate 6.50%

-Long-Term Expected

-Rate of Return on Investments 6.50%, net of OPEB plan investment expense

-Salary increases 3.00%

-PEMHCA Minimum Increase 3.50% after 2018

-General Inflation 3.00%

-Medical Trend 5.00% for 2018 and later years

-Mortality Pre-retirement mortality rates were based on the

-RP-2014 Employee Mortality Table for Males or Females, as appropriate, without projection.
-Post-retirement mortality rates were based on the RP-2014 Health Annuitant Mortality Table for Males or Females, as appropriate, without projection.

-Retirement and termination Retirement and termination assumptions used were based on a review of plan experience and a best estimate of future plan experience.
+Valuation Date July 1, 2019 Measurement Date June 30, 2020 Actuarial Cost Method Entry age normal, level percentage of payroll Asset Valuation Method Market value Actuarial Assumptions: Discount Rate 6.50% Long-Term Expected Rate of Return on Investments 6.50%, net of OPEB plan investment expense Salary increases 3.00% General Inflation 3.00% Medical Trend 5.9% for 2020 decreasing by 0.1% per year to an ultimate rate of 5.0% for 2029 and later years Mortality Pre-retirement mortality rates were based on the RP-2014 Employee Mortality Table for Males or Females, as appropriate, without projection.
+Post- retirement mortality rates were based on the RP- 2014 Health Annuitant Mortality Table for Males or Females, as appropriate, without projection.
+Retirement and termination Retirement and termination assumptions used were based on a review of plan experience and a best estimate of future plan experience. · ·